Randy Boudreaux

 Ronald "Randy" Boudreaux is a producer and songwriter of country music.

 Early life

-Boudreaux grew up in [Lake Charles, LA] and early in his career, performed in honky tonks all over Louisiana and the south.
+Boudreaux grew up in Lake Charles, Louisiana and early in his career, performed in honky tonks all over Louisiana and the south.
 He learned songwriting from Harlan Howard.

 Career

 Boudreaux has written more than 70 produced songs, including "Brokenheartsville" by Joe Nichols, "Goodnight Sweetheart" by David Kersh, and "Alibis" by Tracy Lawrence.
 He also co-wrote the song "Matthew, Mark, Luke & Earnhardt", recorded by former jockey Shane Sellers.